jalpp/BroadcastManager/README.md

 # BroadcastManager
-Generate Broadcast short and long descriptions and determine which tier the broadcast belongs.
+Generate Broadcast short and long descriptions and determine which tier the broadcast belongs to.
 The Descriptions are for Lichess Broadcasts, but can be used in any Chess tournament descriptions could be online or OTB.
+Broadcast Manager is also a tool that lets user count new broadcasts, learn about how Broadcast on work, and provides quick links.

 # Remarks

-This site is orginally based on Terminal program Description program which was made in Python see [here](https://github.com/jalpp/BroadcastDescGenerator)
+This site is originally based on the Terminal program Description program which was made in Python see [here](https://github.com/jalpp/BroadcastDescGenerator)

 # Run Local